-Payment stays the same: If nothing changes about your taxes and homeowners insurance, things should continue as they were before and you should expect no changes for the next year.
+- Stay the same: If nothing changes with your taxes and homeowners insurance, things will continue as they were before and you should expect no changes for the next year.

-Payment decreases: This is typically the result of your taxes and/or insurance premiums decreasing.
-If there are excess fund in the account, these are returned to you.
+- Decrease: When your taxes and/or insurance premiums decrease, you may have excess funds in the account, which will be returned to you if they're over $50.
 This is sometimes referred to as an escrow overage.

-One-time payment: If you elect to do so, you can make a one-time payment toward your escrow in order to make up for any shortage.
+- One-time payment: You can make a one-time payment toward your escrow account in order to make up for any shortage through the Rocket Mortgage website or the Rocket Mortgage app.
 Even if you pay the shortage in full, your escrow payment may still change.
-Why?
-Most likely because your tax and or insurance have increased so the 1/12 of your escrowed item is still higher.
-Unfortunately, we can not ask you to pay more into your escrow account to keep your payment the same.
-There are several ways to pay your shortage.
-These include the Rocket Mortgage by Quicken Loans website or the Rocket Mortgage app.
 Other payment options will be available on your escrow analysis statement.

-Pay over the next year: If making a lump sum payment doesn’t make sense for you, you have the option of having the shortage amount added to your escrow payment in equal monthly installments over the next year.
-If you take no action, this will automatically be how your shortage is handled.
+- Pay over the next year: You can also have the shortage amount added to your escrow payment in equal monthly installments over the next year.
+If you take no action, your shortage will automatically be handled this way.

 Escrow Information Page

-The first thing we want to highlight is a new general escrow information page that’s available to our clients.
-This page will show you not only the payments we’re taking out of your account for both your taxes and/or insurance but also the payments we expect to make over the course of the year.
+Our general escrow information page is available after your first disbursal from your escrow account.
+This page will show you the payments we’re taking out of your account for both your taxes and/or insurance and the payments we expect to make over the course of the year.